kayleegeorge/kayleegeorge.github.io/index.md

 I'm a Symbolic Systems major at Stanford University.
 I've been a product manager intern at DreamBox Learning, Tesla, and Microsoft.
+I spend a lot of time deciding being indecisive at restaurants and thinking about the future.

 #### Quick Facts
 * Coffee addict.
 Favorite drink is Philtered Soul Cold Bew at Philz.